 How much should our investments grow each year?
 Most of us would answer that our investments should, at the very least, beat inflation.
 Despite the simplicity of this guideline, many investors do not really understand what it means.
 Or if we understand what it means, we do not know how to apply it to our investment strategy.
 For many of us, as long as our investments have positive returns, we’re good.
 Never mind if the said returns are barely able to cover inflation.
-In this post, I will reinforce why we should target to beat inflation
+In this post, I will reinforce why we should target to beat inflation AND figure out what

 A lot of people are so excited to grow their money that they just jump into the game without proper planning and without laying a strong financial foundation that will ensure investing success.
 I know a lot of people (not excluding myself) who will immediately find a way to “invest” as soon as they have some spare money, without proper planning and due diligence because they want to grow their money right away.
 This is usually how people become victims of investment scams, become cash cows for the fat commissions paid to unscrupulous financial agents who take advantage of people’s